 More zombie films continued to be made, Romero released another in 1978 and was involved in a number of them until as recently as ten years ago.
 However, none of the sequels were as controversial, likely because the country had moved on from the moment.

 But there has been a resurgence of zombie films.
 And now there are several shows on cable and streaming services.
 My theory is that this resurgence started after 9/11.
 It was an event that had shown us we were vulnerable.
 And that vulnerability was exploited in the vilification of people of color, specifically the various Muslim cultures.
-That fear of other was nurtured in Americans and given form through manufactured scarcity, a market crash, massive unemployment and all of the social ills that come with it all.
-There were zombie films before this time but they were relegated to b status and lacked the coherent relevance of today.
+That fear of other was nurtured in Americans and given form through manufactured scarcity, a market crash, massive unemployment, and all of the social ills that come with it.
+There were zombie films before this time but they were relegated to “b” status and lacked the coherent relevance of today.

 The argument here isn’t that zombie films are a vehicle for demonizing the developing world.
 It is that the subconscious terror played out in zombie films is a manifestation of the American fear that our influence is dwindling.
 Those countries we have engaged with through neo-colonial and imperialist policies are gaining in economic and political clout.
 Countries are doing today what we did 50 years ago and they are doing it better and cheaper.

 There are also those who are scapegoated for coming to the US and working labor jobs.
-Most of the well-paying union jobs are off-limit to these people and therefore the fear is unfounded.
-Though the fear in this instance has more to do with numerical superiority.
+Most of the well-paying union jobs are off-limits to these people and therefore the fear is unfounded.
+Though the fear in this instance has more to do with numerical, and therefore electoral, superiority.
 This is the very epitome of a zombie scenario.
 Los Angeles County is more than 50 percent Latino.
 They comprise 24 percent of the population nationally.
 When you add in African Americans and Asians, it’s just under half.